carlpoole/twitch-win32dll/README.md

 # twitch-win32dll
-Twitch Bot Experiments
+My Twitch Bot

-This is the framework for a simple bot that listens to chat messages and responds with what I want.
+This is a simple bot that listens to chat messages and responds with what I want.

 ## Required Secrets File